 - RFOs are contributing at a different pace to bringing about greater inclusiveness in research careers and some are more active than others. - A lack of coordination between national authorities and RFOs means greater difficulties in making progress on gender+ inclusive research careers.
-In particular, the lack of available resources in RFOs to achieve minimally acceptable success rates in their funding instruments tends to exacerbate the excellence discourse and further increases excessive competitiveness.
-This in turn increases the precariousness and women's vulnerability. - Gender parity in peer review panels has shown progress in some RFOs.
-They are aware of the relevance of assessment (and the need to improve it) and many of them are joining the CoARA. - For RFOs in less favourable national and political environments, the difficulty lies in effectively getting the debate on research careers onto the agenda. - There is a risk of the gap between RFOs growing wider, with the more advanced ones becoming even more advanced and the others falling further behind, if international quidelines remain mainly recommendations and are not made mandatory. - A lack of sufficient human, financial, and structural resources for inclusive research careers is a major challenge that must be overcome to ensure progress. - There is a lack of statistical information and knowledge about inequalities at the institutional, national, and international levels. - Other forms of inequality besides gender have yet to be sufficiently addressed.
+In particular, the lack of available resources in RFOs to achieve minimally acceptable success rates in their funding instruments tends to exacerbate using overly restrictive definitions of excellence and further increases excessive competition.
+This in turn increases precariousness, which women experience more often than men. - Gender parity in peer review panels has shown progress in some RFOs.
+They are aware of the relevance of assessment (and the need to improve it) and many of them are joining the CoARA. - For RFOs in less favourable national and political environments, the difficulty lies in effectively getting the debate on research careers onto the agenda. - There is a risk of the gap between RFOs growing wider, with the more advanced ones becoming even more advanced and the others falling further behind, if international guidelines remain mainly recommendations and are not made mandatory. - A lack of sufficient human, financial, and structural resources for inclusive research careers is a major challenge that must be overcome to ensure progress. - There is a lack of statistical information and knowledge about inequalities at the institutional, national, and international levels. - Other grounds of inequality besides gender as well as the multiple and intersecting grounds of discrimination have yet to be sufficiently addressed.